 These courses will enable you to:

-Learn and practise some techniques to improve your positivity and wellbeing, and help you manage everyday ups and downs.
-You’ll identify some small changes that could support you in overcoming barriers, and discover how responding differently can affect the outcome of challenges that you might face.
+Learn and practise some techniques to improve your positive outlook and wellbeing, and help you manage everyday ups and downs.
+You’ll identify some small changes that could support you in overcoming barriers.
+You'll also discover how responding differently can affect the outcome of challenges that you might face.

 You'll also develop the following skills for work:

 Local employers in Barnsley have put together a list of skills they like their employees to have.
 As part of your learning at ASCL, you will be developing the following skills:

 - Problem solving skills – you will be practising skills to solve every day problems